 A note about this photo of August Strindberg's desk.
 The playwright used high quality writing materials: British steel nibs, French ink and hand-made paper.
 The arrangement in the photo is exactly as it was at the time of his death, in meticulous order.

 Beverley has performed in theatres across Canada including the premieres and tours of Nothing Sacred by George F. Walker and Goodnight Desdemona, Good-Morning Juliet by Ann-Marie MacDonald.
 She has worked frequently with Video Cabaret, including The Cold War and City for Sale.Beverley has also acted in TV,radio and film including the feature film Zombie Dearest and the TV movie Crossing the Line.Beverley is a graduate of Studio 58.

 Beverley has taught numerous workshops in playwriting and writing for radio.
 She has given presentations in research-inspired theatre, often does readings of her work and has presented key-note speeches.
-If you are interested in finding out about upcoming workshops, are interested in on-line mentoring or readings contact Beverley at email@example.com.
+She also works regularly as a dramaturge.
+She teaches regularly at Act II - Ryerson Univeristy's Chang School.
+If you are interested in finding out about upcoming workshops, are interested in on-line mentoring or readings contact Beverley at firstname.lastname@example.org.